 - ABCs in Washington DC, the Zoo, on a field trip, where the goal is to find something with each letter along the way on your trip

-- ABCs of any topic makes a great sharing activity for a school project
+- ABCs of any topic makes a great sharing activity for a school project.

 Because scrapbooks are generally crafty, this is a great opportunity to pull out your old scrapbook paper and toys and get scrapping with your kids.

 If you have a budding photographer, he’ll love this activity.
-Challenge him to take pictures of something starting with every letter of the alphabet (use themes as kids get older) and then edit into an ABC Photobook to be published.
+Challenge him to take pictures of something starting with every letter of the alphabet (use themes as kids get older) and then edit them into an ABC Photobook to be published.
 These books can be items that start with the letter (like a picture of ballet shoes on the B page) or pictures of letters as found in your child’s surroundings.
 Here’s an example of an ABC Photo Book we created with Alpha-Bits Cereal a few years ago.

 ABC Research Books

 As mentioned above, as children get older, they can research topics and create ABC books about their topics.
 For example, an ABC book of the Presidents might have Washington on the W page and Obama on the O page.
 The Q page, the creator can list famous quotes of presidents.